 Star Trek: Generations appears in an aspect ratio of 2.35:1 on this Blu-ray Disc.
-Though the transfer had some minor issues, it usually was positive.
+Though it came with superficial positives, the image came with too many compromises to succeed.

-Both Braga and Moore have been with Trek in various incarnations for quite some time, so they provide their perspective on a variety of relevant issues.
+Both Braga and Moore spent many years with Trek in various incarnations,, so they provide their perspective on a variety of relevant issues.
 They talk about the particular challenges of Generations and its creation, and we hear about abandoned concepts and various concerns.
-We find out about the way they go about concocting scripts and stories and learn funny details like they use of technobabble at times.
+We find out about the way they go about concocting scripts and stories and learn funny details like the use of technobabble at times.

 While they praise elements of Generations, they display a surprising willingness to criticize the movie.
 They pick out many parts that they don’t like and give us a rather candid look at the whole process, all with a wry humor that makes the piece enjoyable.
 It’s a pretty terrific audio commentary.